Holy Cross Catholic High School, Chorley: Inspections

 The school was judged "outstanding" by Ofsted in October 2017, and "outstanding" by the Archdiocese of Liverpool in March 2019.

 Academics

 The school received a grant of £132,921,000 from the Big Lottery Fund in July 2006 as part of an initiative by the Fund to boost school sports programmes.
 This grant was for a programme of eight activities, including one aimed at increasing girls' interest in sport, by introducing aerobics, dance and cheer-leading.

 Extracurricular activities

-The school offers a wide range of enhancement activities, both during and beyond the school day covering sports, the arts, Duke of Edinburgh's Award, Young Enterprise and many more.
+The school offers a wide range of enhancement activities, both during and beyond the school day, covering sports, the arts, and including the Duke of Edinburgh's Award, Young Enterprise.